rurounigit/movie_data_builder/README.md

     *   API keys for TMDB, OMDB, and selected LLM providers managed via a `.env` file.
 *   **Modularity:** Code is organized into data providers, enrichers, models, and utility helpers.
 *   **Pydantic Validation:** Uses Pydantic models for robust data validation at various stages, ensuring data integrity.
-*   **Update Existing Entries:** Optionally, the pipeline can update existing movies in the database based on specified keys or active enrichers.

 ### Project Structure